Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 13. Villacrosse Passage

 This is another passageway in the center of Bucharest, which is packed with history and things to see and do.
-The passage is shaped like a horseshoe with a yellow glass covering with beautiful architecture overhead.
+The passage is shaped like a horseshoe, with yellow glass covering it and beautiful architecture overhead.

 Back in the day, this was the most opulent mall in the city, where the rich often used to go to purchase their clothes and accessories.
 Nowadays, it’s a top spot for coffee and cake, the perfect place to people-watch.
 If you’re a shisha fan, you can also partake here while watching the world go by.